 CN: Public Records

-The board shall designate a Freedom of Information Officer, (the superintendent), with the authority to establish and maintain a system of records in accordance with the Kansas Open Records Act and other applicable laws and may assign other district employees, (the clerk and all building principals), to handle requests for records and to serve as the custodian of the records.
-The custodian shall prominently display and distribute or otherwise make available to the public a brochure in the form prescribed by the local Freedom of Information Officer.
+The board designates the superintendent as its Freedom of Information Officer.
+The Freedom of Information Officer shall have the authority to establish and maintain a system of records in accordance with the Kansas Open Records Act and other applicable laws.
+The board further assigns the clerk and all building principals to handle requests for records and to serve as the custodian of the records.
+The custodian shall prominently display and distribute or otherwise make available to the public a brochure concerning record access in the form prescribed by the local Freedom of Information Officer.

 Types of Records

-A public record means any recorded information, regardless of form or characteristics, which is made, maintained, or kept by or is in the possession of the district, including those exhibited at public board meetings.
+A public record means any recorded information, regardless of form or characteristics, which is made, maintained, kept by, or in the possession of the district, including those exhibited at public board meetings.

 Central Office Records